Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model: Correlation functions

-The nonuniversal (model-dependent) coefficients $B_m$ are, however, not determined by the theory.
+The nonuniversal (model-dependent) coefficients $B_m$ and $A_m$ are, however, not determined by the TLL theory.

-Figure~\ref{fig: correlation functions}(a) shows the complete correlation functions $g_1(x)$ as computed using QMC for \( n\aHR=0.5 \) and increasing temperatures (from purple to yellow).
-The results are consistent with Eq.~(\ref{eq:lut_g1}).
-In particular, they exhibit oscillations with period $1/n$ irrespective to temperature and decays that become stronger with increasing temperature, consistent with $L_T \propto 1/T$.
-For $x\ll L_T$, we find power-law decay reminiscent of the universal zero-temperature LL behavior, while for $x \gg L_T$, we have $d(x)\sim \exp(\pi x/L_T)$ and exponential decay is found.
-Note that due to a relative decay factor $|nd(x)|^{-2K}$, the oscillations are suppressed with respect to the $m=0$ term in Eq.~(\ref{eq:lut_g1}) at large distance and high temperature.
+Figure~\ref{fig: correlation functions} shows the complete correlation functions $g_1(x)$ and $|g_2(x)-1|$ as computed using QMC for \( n\aHR=0.5 \) and increasing temperatures (from top to bottom).
+We plot $|g_2(x)-1|$ instead of $g_2(x)$, to highlight the oscillations.
+The main panels show the correlation functions plotted in semi-log scale versus the distance $x$ and the insets show the same data plotted in log-log scale versus the thermal chord distance $d(x)$.
+The plateau visible in the main panel of~(b) for $nx<na=0.5$, where $g_2(x)=0$ ($|g_2(x)-1|=1$), is a result of the fully impenetrable nature of HRs.
+The asymptotic behaviors are consistent with Eqs.~(\ref{eq:lut_g1}) and (\ref{eq:lut_g2}).
+In particular, both $g_1(x)$ and $g_2(x)$ exhibit oscillations versus $x$ with period $1/n$, irrespective of temperature, and decay stronger with increasing temperature, consistently with $L_T \propto 1/T$ (see main panels in Fig.~\ref{fig: correlation functions}).
+For $x\ll L_T$, we find power-law decay reminiscent of the universal zero-temperature TLL behavior, while for $x \gg L_T$, we have $d(x)\sim \exp(\pi x/L_T)$ and exponential decay is found~(the values of $L_T$ are given in the caption of Fig.~\ref{fig: correlation functions}).
+Such a crossover is found in both $g_1(x)$ and $|g_2(x)-1|$.
+Note that due to a relative decay factor $|nd(x)|^{-2K}$, the dominating $m=1$ oscillations of $g_1(x)$ are suppressed with respect to the $m=0$ term in Eq.~(\ref{eq:lut_g1}) at large distance and high temperature.
 More precisely, universal algebraic decay (up to oscillations) with respect to $d(x)$ is expected.
-This is verified in the inset of Fig.~\ref{fig: correlation functions}(a), which shows $g_1(x)$ versus $d(x)$ in log-log scale for the same temperatures as in the main panel, and the dashed line denotes the leading term of Eq.~(\ref{eq:lut_g1}), with $K$ as predicted by Eq.~(\ref{eq: luttinger K}) and $B_0$ as a fitting parameter.
-We find all curves collapse (up to the oscillations), and agree with the LL predictions.
+This is verified in the inset of Fig.~\ref{fig: correlation functions}(a), which shows $g_1(x)$ versus $d(x)$ in log-log scale for the same temperatures as in the main panel, and the dashed line denotes the leading ($m=0$) term of Eq.~(\ref{eq:lut_g1}), with $K$ as given by Eq.~(\ref{eq: luttinger K}) and $B_0$ as a fitting parameter.
+We find all curves collapse up to the oscillations, in agreement with the TLL predictions.
+Similarly, the inset of Fig.~\ref{fig: correlation functions}(b) shows $|g_2(x)-1|$ versus $d(x)$ in log-log scale.
+The dominating term is the absolute value of the $m=1$ oscillation.
+Since $K<1$ for HRs, a universal power-law upper bound $A_1\vert n d(x) \vert^{-2K}$ is observed in this case, as indicated by the dashed line, which once again confirms the TLL predictions.